carbon-design-system/carbon-platform/packages/rmdx/README.md

 }
 ```

+## How it works

+There are two parts to the process.

+Part 1 is converting an MDX string into an AST (the `process(...)` function).
+This is handled
+automatically and the only configurable input to this function is a list of JSX component tags that
+are allowed to exist in the source MDX string.

+This part of the processing does not depend on any React or UI framework.
+It will work on both the
+server side and the client side of an application.

+The output of this function is a JSON object containing the frontmatter from the source string and
+an AST representation of the source string.
+This AST is meant to be passed directly to "part 2" of
+the process.

+Part 2 of the process is translating the AST from part 1 into a tree of react components.
+As a user
+of this library, you accomplish this by defining how various AST node types should be rendered.
+You
+then provide this set of component mappings as a prop to the `RmdxNode` React component, and finally
+render that React component in your application.

+In the example above, `document`, `paragraph`, and `heading-1` renderers are defined to handle each
+of these three node types.
+For a list of all possible node types that may be encountered in the AST,
+check out the [node-handlers](./src/main/node-handlers) folder.
+In the example, the `heading-1`
+renderer returns an `h1` element with the provided `children` inside of it.

+In most cases, it is expected that a renderer will render the provided `children` prop as some point
+in its return value.
+It should be noted that though this props is called "children" it is only a
+_representation_ of the actual child components, and therefore can't be worked with directly as
+would typically be allowable in React.
+More specifically, each child is wrapped in its own RmdxNode
+and the group of children is wrapped in a singular `RmdxNode` as well.
+There are a set of utility
+functions provided that make working with children easier, should the need arise to investigate them
+during rendering.

+### `unwrap(node: ReactElement<RmdxNodeProps>)`

+Given a `children` object provided to a `Renderer` when rendering an RMDX AST, return `RmdxNode`s
+for each of the actual child nodes from the RMDX AST.
+This is useful to interrogate the children
+being passed along to RMDX `Renderer`s since by default they are wrapped in a singular `RmdxNode` as
+opposed to an array of React nodes.

+### `peek(child: ReactElement<RmdxNodeProps>)`

+Given an `RmdxNode`, returns the to-be-rendered component, its props, and the associated RMDX node
+type.
+This is useful in a `Renderer` to investigate details about an incoming child which has been
+wrapped in an `RmdxNode`.

 ## Security considerations

 This package is purposefully restrictive with regards to what types of Markdown and MDX are